jadc/notes/chem/20ib/unit2.md

 1. Gases are ~~highly compressible~~.
 2. Gases have indefinite volumes, as they ~~fill their containers uniformly~~.
 3. Gas particles are ~~spread far apart~~, therefore gases have ~~low density~~, ~~expand when heated~~, and can be ~~mixed~~.
+   * This explains why they are highly compressible.
 4. Confined gases ~~exert constant pressure~~ on the ~~walls~~ of their container ~~uniformly in all directions~~.

 # Kinetic Molecular Theory